Creamy Keto Pumpkin Spice Latte

 pumpkin in a can

-You need actual pumpkin to make this!
-I use canned pumpkin puree, usually found in the baking or canned vegetable aisle.
-Don’t get the can that says “pumpkin pie filling” – that’s loaded with sugar and comes presweetened and seasoned.
+You need actual pumpkin to make this, not just spice.
+I use canned pumpkin puree, usually found in the baking aisle.
+Do not grab the can that says “pumpkin pie filling” because that’s loaded with sugar and comes pre-sweetened.
 Make sure you buy 100% pumpkin puree.

 About the Author